On the Complex of Separating meridians in Handlebodies: Definitions and statements of results

-We first show this property for genus $1-$meridians which live inside a genus $2$ handlebody with $2$ spots on the boundary and this is the point where the assumption $g\geq6$ is required.
-This is achieved by showing that an automorphism $\phi$ of $\mathcal{SM}\left( H_{g}\right) $ induces an automorphism on the arc complex of the boundary surface of type $(2,2)$ and then using the fact (see \cite{IrMC}) that the mapping class group of the boundary surface is isomorphic to the group of automorphisms of the arc complex.
+In Section \ref{arc_auto} we restrict our attention inside a genus $2$ handlebody with $2$ spots on the boundary and we show (see Proposition \ref{extensionF}) that an automorphism $\phi$ of $\mathcal{SM}\left( H_{g}\right) $ induces an automorphism on the arc complex of the boundary surface of type $(2,2)$ which is known to be geometric (see \cite{IrMC} where it is shown that the mapping class group of the boundary surface is isomorphic to the group of automorphisms of the arc complex).
+Using this, we show the above mentioned basic property for genus $1-$meridians which live inside a genus $2$ handlebody with $2$ spots on the boundary.
+This is the point where the assumption $g\geq 6$ is required.

-We then extend the above mentioned property to the case where the two genus $1-$meridians live in the complement of a cut system, that is, a maximal collection of pairwise disjoint non-separating meridians which split the handlebody $H_{g}$ to a $3-$ball.
-Finally we extend the property to arbitrary genus $1-$meridians by using the fact that the complex of cut systems is connected (see \cite{Wa}).
+In Section \ref{terminal_extension} we show that the basic property holds in the case where the two genus $1-$meridians live in the complement of a cut system, that is, a maximal collection of pairwise disjoint non-separating meridians which split the handlebody $H_{g}$ to a $3-$ball.
+Finally, we extend the property to arbitrary genus $1-$meridians by using the fact that the complex of cut systems is connected (see \cite{Wa}).